OliverBrotchie/SilentScore/README.md

-Old adress I own that I use for mockups.
+Old adress that I use for mockups.